xixiaofinland/afmt/README.md

 # 🔧 How to use

 Download the binary from the [release page](https://github.com/xixiaofinland/afmt/releases).
-It supports Linux, MacOS, and Linux.
+It supports Linux, MacOS, and Windows.

 Extract and run `afmt -h` to check the supported parameters.